Title IX of the Education Amendments of 1972 is a federal law that prohibits sex discrimination in education. It reads:

 Jinni Frisbey, Associate Athletic Director/Senior Woman Administrator

-To file a complaint of sexual harassment or sexual violence, one may contact one of the offices above, or also contact:
+To file a complaint of sexual misconduct, you may contact one of the offices above, or you may also contact:

 USA Police Department

 290 Stadium Blvd.

 Mobile, Alabama 36688-0001